 In Venezuela a Presidential election meeting in the capital of Caracas last week (13 April) attracted a crowd of nearly half a million people.

-In Venezuela a Presidential election meeting in the capital of Caracas last week (13 April) attracted a crowd of nearly half a million people.
+Background: In Venezuela a Presidential election meeting in the capital of Caracas last week (13 April) attracted a crowd of nearly half a million people.
 Venezuela will go to the polls in December to choose a new president, national congress, state and local representatives.
 And the ruling government party has hopes of receiving similar support on election day to that of its first major rally in Caracas.

 SYNOPSIS: The huge government party rally on the University Avenue of Caracas drew large cheering crowds from many parts of the country.
 The presidential campaign began at the start of April, and at this meeting the ruling Government Party appeared popular, even though they face a tough election battle on internal issues.